erroronline1/caro/readme.md

 * O.Pass_2 To set up authentication using username and password, the strength of the password used MAY be displayed to the user.
 Information about the strength of the chosen password MUST NOT be saved.
     > Login tokens are always generated by the system on request of an authorized administrative user.
 * O.Pass_3 The user MUST have the option to change their password.
-    > Login tokens can be renewed by authorized administrative users.
+    > Login tokens can be renewed by authorized administrative users only.
+Login tokens are exportable as a physical qr-code.
+To prevent unwanted spread or misuse, this option is only available to authorized users.
+An updated token may be basically one phone call away if necessary.
 * O.Pass_4 The changing and resetting of passwords MUST be logged.
     > Login tokens can be renewed by authorized administrative users.
 Logging changes is not reasonable.
 * O.Pass_5 If passwords are stored, they MUST be hashed using a hash function that complies with current security standards and using suitable salts.